Gluten Free Dairy Free Coffee Cake

 How do I make this gluten free and dairy free Coffee Cake?

 - Start by preheating your oven to 350 degrees F.

 - Then cream the eggs, milk, vanilla, and sugar.
 You can use a stand mixer, or a hand mixer for this.

 - Add the applesauce, coconut oil, cinnamon and nutmeg and continue to mix for 2 minutes.

 - Add the Gluten Free All Purpose Four, Baking Powder, and Xanthan Gum.
 Mix until it is all blended well.

 - After pouring the batter into your pan you will then make the crumb topping.
 To do this add all of the ingredients to a bowl and smash with a fork to create a crumb.
-Spread across the top and then bake for 60-70 minutes.
-Check in the center with a toothpick and it should come out clean, or if it pulls any cake it will be done, not batter.
+Spread across the top and then bake for about 45 minutes, or until a butter knife comes out of the center clean.

 It is so incredibly moist and spongy when you pierce your fork into it and watch the crisp crumble fall to the sides of the plate you will not be able to help yourself to keep coming back for each bite and then scraping the crumble off of the plate, onto the fork and into your mouth.